Petrol and diesel prices in your city today

-Petrol and diesel price today: Prices of petrol and diesel were steady for the 20th straight day at their record highs across the country on Friday, March 19, 2021.
+Petrol and diesel price today: Prices of petrol and diesel were steady for the 24th consecutive day at their record highs across the country on Tuesday, March 23, 2021.
 Auto fuel prices have not been revised so far in the month of March and were last changed on February 27, 2021, when petrol was hiked by 24 paise per litre and diesel was raised by 15 paise.

 Petrol price in Delhi stands at Rs 91.17 per litre while diesel is available for Rs 81.47.
 In Mumbai, petrol is retailing at Rs 97.57, while diesel costs Rs 88.60, data available on Indian Oil Corporation’s website showed.